SayNext-Bench: Why Do LLMs Struggle with Next-Utterance Anticipation?: Limitations Future Works

 \section{Limitations \& Future Works}

 Although results on SayNext-Bench indicate the potential of LLMs to anticipate forthcoming utterances from multimodal cues, notable limitations remain.
-Low lexical-overlap accuracy across models reflects the intrinsic difficulty of next-utterance prediction and highlights the need for more cognitively capable MLLMs.
-As discussed in Appendix~C.5, individual variability and the stochastic nature of language further motivate finer-grained modeling in multi-turn settings.
+Low lexical-overlap accuracy reflects the intrinsic difficulty of this task and highlights the need for more cognitively capable MLLMs.
+As discussed in Appendix~\ref{ap: multiturn}, individual variability and the stochastic nature of language further motivate finer-grained modeling in multi-turn settings.
 In addition, dataset quality remains a constraint, as noisy samples with modality inconsistencies or off-topic content can hinder effective learning.
+Ethical considerations are discussed in Appendix~\ref{ap:ethics}.

 \textbf{Future directions}.
-Analyzing \textsc{SayNext} by investigating more nuanced pragmatic–emotional expressions, such as sarcasm, humor, and metaphor, can be a promising direction; however, it remains challenging even for advanced LLMs.
-Another promising direction is integrating a multi-turn or richer multimodal context, which may help the model capture speaker-specific habits and discourse dynamics.
+Extending \textsc{SayNext} to more nuanced pragmatic–emotional expressions, such as sarcasm, humor, and metaphor, remains challenging even for advanced MLLMs but is a natural next step.
+Integrating multi-turn or richer multimodal context may further help capture speaker-specific habits and discourse dynamics.
 Moreover, developing cognitively grounded evaluation frameworks that better capture intention alignment and anticipatory reasoning, potentially through collaboration with cognitive science and social psychology, is essential.
 Finally, analyzing the learned priming factors as cognitively meaningful dimensions offers an opportunity to build more interpretable and human-aligned anticipatory models.